Wild-Places: A Large-Scale Dataset for Lidar Place Recognition in Unstructured Natural Environments: Introduction

 \section{Introduction}

 Lidar Place Recognition is an essential element for safe and reliable deployment of robots for long-term simultaneous localisation and mapping (SLAM) in challenging environments \cite{zhang2022hilti, park2021elasticity}.
-Advances in this field have been accelerated by large-scale, lidar datasets and benchmarks such as KITTI~\cite{Geiger2013VisionMR}, MulRan~\cite{Kim2020MulRanMR} and Oxford RobotCar~\cite{RobotCarDatasetIJRR}, which are exclusively representative of urban, on-road environments.
+Advances in this field have been accelerated by large-scale lidar datasets and benchmarks such as KITTI~\cite{Geiger2013VisionMR}, MulRan~\cite{Kim2020MulRanMR} and Oxford RobotCar~\cite{RobotCarDatasetIJRR}, which are exclusively representative of urban, on-road environments.
 There are increasing demands for development of robotic solutions for unstructured natural environments for a range of applications including agriculture, environmental monitoring, conservation and search and rescue \cite{tartandrive, hudson2022heterogeneous}.
 Natural environments are often characterised by highly irregular and unstructured terrain, narrow trails surrounded by dense vegetation with overhanging branches, which pose significant challenges to existing state-of-the-art place recognition methods, particularly in the case of long-term place recognition due to dynamic shifts in the environment over time.

 Consequently, there is a great need for large-scale lidar datasets for long-term place recognition and localisation tasks in unstructured, natural environments.
 Recently several off-road datasets have been introduced~\cite{jiang2021rellis3d, wigness2019rugd, leyva2019tb, valada2016deepmultispectraldataset, tartandrive} to address this demand; however, while these datasets provide rich training data for semantic segmentation~\cite{jiang2021rellis3d, wigness2019rugd, min2022orfd} or vehicle dynamics prediction~\cite{tartandrive} tasks, they are not suitable for training and evaluation of long-term place recognition methods.
-For the lidar place recognition task a dataset should ideally contain multiple large and continuous traversals of many kilometres in natural environments, containing loops and re-visits both within and across sequences to allow for evaluation of both intra-sequence place recognition (akin to the loop closure detection problem) and inter-sequence place recognition (akin to the re-localisation problem).
-To this end, we have created Wild-Places, a large-scale dataset for long-term lidar place recognition in unstructured, natural environments.
+For the lidar place recognition task, a dataset should ideally contain multiple large and continuous traverses of many kilometers in natural environments that include loops and revisits both within and between sequences to allow evaluation of both intra-sequence place recognition (similar to the loop closure detection problem) and inter-sequence place recognition (similar to the re-localisation problem).
+To this end we created Wild-Places, a large-scale dataset for long-term lidar place recognition in unstructured, natural environments.